manabshy/manabshy/README.md

 - 🌱 I’m currently working on Angular,TypeScript,GraphQL,React,Javascript
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Functional programming, Golang
 - ⚡ Fun fact: I love to train in the Gym and passion for high-performance cars

 ### Connect with me: